History of Art

 History of Art at Pembroke

 Pembroke is close to the Department, which is just a five minute walk along Trumpington Street.
 We are even closer to the Fitzwilliam Museum, which has one of the finest collections of art in the country and is used extensively in teaching.
-Seminars and lectures are also regularly held in Kettle’s Yard Gallery, and in the world-class buildings and collections of many of the colleges.
-Pembroke has two Fellows in the subject: Dr Rosalind Polly Blakesley, who is involved in both Part I and Part II teaching, and is a specialist in the Arts and Crafts Movement, and in Russian Art, and the holder of the Fari Sayeed Visiting Fellow in Islamic Art, who provides specialist teaching in both the Department of History of Art and the Faculty of Asian and Middle Eastern Studies.
+Seminars and lectures are also regularly held at Kettle's Yard, Cambridge’s outstanding gallery of modern and contemporary art, and in the world-class buildings and collections of many of the colleges.

-Pembroke aims to admit up to two undergraduates per year for the History of Art Tripos.
+Pembroke aims to admit up to two and exceptionally three undergraduates per year for the History of Art Tripos.

 The admissions process consists of two interviews, one with the Director of Studies in History of Art, who will usually be accompanied by another specialist member of staff, and one with the Admissions Tutor or other non expert academic.
-Beforehand, applicants will be asked to send in two essays of their choice written for their A-level subjects.
+Beforehand, applicants will be asked to send in two essays of their choice written for their A-level subjects or other comparable school exams.
 These may be discussed at one of the interviews.
 The interview with the Director of Studies will include a visual analysis test, where applicants will be presented with a couple of images of works of art or architecture, and asked to comment on these.

-If invited for interview, applicants will also be asked to sit a one-hour written admissions assessment (http://www.undergraduate.study.cam.ac.uk/applying/admission-assessments).
-This will take the form of a structured comparison of images and, again, no specialist knowledge will be assumed.
+If invited for interview, applicants will also be asked to sit a one-hour written admissions assessment.
+This will take the form of a structured comparison of two sets of images.
+Again, no specialist knowledge will be assumed.
 You do not need to register separately for this assessment; the arrangements will be made by the college.
-More information about the assessment, including some sample questions, can be found here: http://www.undergraduate.study.cam.ac.uk/files/publications/hoaaa_specification.pdf.
+More information about the assessment, including some sample questions, can be found here.

 For further information on the specifics of the course and admissions criteria please see the page about History of Art on the University website.